STEPS YOU CAN TAKE TO REDUCE YOUR HOME ENERGY COSTS

 - Prune branches from trees and bushes that block the sun’s warming rays into your home.

-- And don’t forget to check for possible tax breaks or discounts on homeowner insurance policies when you add energy-efficient items to your home, Check with local utility companies for free energy audits.
+- And don’t forget to check for possible tax breaks or discounts on homeowner insurance policies when you add energy-efficient items to your home, Check with local utility companies to see if they offer free energy audits.
 Certain energy saving devices may also be provided and installed free of charge.
 Lower income households typically qualify for these free products and services.

 Investments that lead to greater energy saving